TayThorian/MasterBookVault/README.md

 - TSR11634 - Into the Dragon's Lair
 - WTC177380000 - Lost Empires of Faerun
 - WTC178720000 - Champions of Ruin
+- WTC957327200 - Expedition to Undermountain
+- WTC978078694 - Grand History of the Realms